 It's the most common question I get from new clients.
 They know they need writing help.
 They're not sure what kind.
 And the confusion costs them months of momentum while they try to figure it out.

 Here's the honest answer: ghostwriting and writing coaching serve completely different needs.
 Neither is better.
-But choosing the wrong one is a real problem — you'll either end up paying for content you could have written yourself, or spending weeks in sessions when you actually just need someone to write the thing.
+But choosing the wrong one is a real problem.
+You'll either end up paying for content you could have written yourself, or spending weeks in sessions when you actually just need someone to write the thing.

 This guide will help you figure out which path is right for you, right now.